Chugoku/ Yamaguchi Pref.

 A large-scale market of Hagi Ceramics with 400 years of history.
 Many visitors come to buy Hagi pottery or products of Hagi.
 Also, people can experience trying to make pottery on a wheel.

-Hagi Japan Sea Grand Firework Festival
+Hagi Firework Festival

 August 1